This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 Secondly, there are prerequisites, such as whether you are using Connected Campaigns, which you can read about here.

-Resources for getting started with B2B Marketing Analytics
+Resources to get started with B2B Marketing Analytics

 If you’re not already using the B2B Marketing Analytics app, the first thing you’ll want to do is tell your marketing and sales teams that all of their data can now be held in one single place and that this will ultimately lead to more informed, data-driven decisions about both marketing and sales activity.